MarkWattTech/Tuya-v2-Supported-Devices/Known-Devices.md

 * <p> If their is more than one loaction to buy the product, include more than one link!
 Alternatley if a product has been added that you want to add a link for, open a change issue</p>
 &nbsp;

+## When will my device be added to the list?
+* <p> Currently I am manually adding each one and am working on it in small bursts.
+If you want to take the time to manually create a Pull Request it will be added much quickers as I can review it and pull it in.
+Your name also gets added to the contributers by GitHub which is also a perk!</p>
+&nbsp;

 <h1>Large Home Appliances</h1>
 <table class="table">
   <thead>